-The negative impact tends to be large at first, but as conditions normalize, economic activity is positively affected as long as insurance and assistance funds are made available.
-Private insurance, FEMA, and federal and state relief programs help the rebuilding, repair, renewal and restoration of damaged capital stock.
+Private insurance, FEMA, and other federal and state relief programs help rebuild, repair, renew and restore damaged capital stock.
 Therefore, the net economic cost will end up being significantly lower after reconstruction activity compensates lost value-added.
 Not surprisingly, most studies that focus on the net economic effects of natural disasters - excluding the lost value of capital stock - tend to arrive at relatively low figures, once both negative and positive effects are accounted for.
+These results are consistent with our analysis on the effects of large storms on economic activity at the state and national level, which indicate that the negative effects of the storms subside and reverse within 12 to 18 months.